svan0/anime_recommendation_system/README.md

 - watching_count: Number of users watching the anime
 - completed_count: Number of users that have completed the anime
 - on_hold_count: Number of users that have the anime on hold
-- dropped_count: NNumber of users that have dropped the anime
+- dropped_count: Number of users that have dropped the anime
 - plan_to_watch_count: Number of users that plan to watch the anime
 - total_count: Total number of users that either completed, plan to watch, are watching, dropped or have the anime on hold
 - score_10_count: Number of users that score the anime a 10